Controlled Foreign Company

 The company must also be regarded as a resident according to the tax laws of the specific listed country.

-In situations where a company is considered a resident of both a listed country and an unlisted country, the CFC rules will treat it as a resident of the listed country.
+In situations where a company is considered a resident of both a listed country and an unlisted country, the CFC rules will treat the company as a resident of the listed country.

 A company will be seen as a resident of an unlisted country under the following conditions: